What are Child Behavioral Problems?

 How Cognitive Behavior Therapy (CBT) Can Help with Child Behavior Problems

 Cognitive Behavioral Therapy has been proven effective in the treatment of child behavioral issues.
-Warm, caring, professionals can offer CBT therapy in a comfortable setting at New York Behavioral Health, which is conveniently located on Madison Avenue at 42nd Street.
+Warm, caring, professionals can offer CBT therapy in a comfortable setting at New York Behavioral Health, which is conveniently located on Lexington Avenue at 42nd Street.
 Our compassionate staff have been extensively trained in scientifically supported techniques to efficiently reduce your and your child’s suffering.
 We know it is not easy to get started, but we are here to help you get on the path to a better life.